bmfahey/Comp-20/README.md

 scripting, database injection, and more.

-At the end of this class, a large website was created with a group of people.
-This website can be accessed at the repository titled:
+At the end of this class, a large website was created with a group of peers.
+This website can be accessed at http://not-so-jumbo.herokuapp.com.
-"not-so-jumbo".